lithium3812/airbnb_seattle/README.md

 calendar.csv: price and availability data of the coming entire year.

 reviews.csv: the detailed review data.

+seattle_preprocessed.csv: This is NOT from Inside Airbnb.
+This is a file I created to save the dataset after preprocessing.

 In this project, I combined calendar data to the listings data and analyzed the seasonal pattern of prices.
 I did not use reviews.csv for this project.
 It is most of the time clear from column names what they indicate.